Complex society: Factors

-There are four core components that enabled the creation and development of an organized power structure.
+So there are four core components that enabled the creation and development of an organized power structure.
 The concept of a complex society and modern state was born from a need for cohesive organization and for protection from external threats.
 The emergence of a civilized or complex society is derived from agricultural developments, necessary division of labor, a hierarchical political structure, and the development of institutions as tools for control.
 Collectively, they create the conditions for a society of complex nature where a new kind of relationship between people emerges.
 The relationship that emerges is a dependency between one group providing wealth and food and the other who governs and provides protection.

 Agricultural development

 The transition from agrarian, nomadic individuals to industrial and sedentary habits emerged from the improvements made in agricultural and central food planning.
 Early sedentary societies have been argued to emerge as early as 1600 BCE along southern Mexico, as there is a correlation between domesticated plant production, sedentism and pottery artifacts.
 The establishment of a nomadic society entails an emergence of social relations, affecting the patterns and roles each person is tasked with as means for survival.
 Farmers often found ways to expand agricultural posts by planting on hills and slopes, finding ways to work around environmental and land challenges.
 Similarly, developments in agriculture enabled societies to focus on central organization, planning and the development of urban centers.

 Agriculture in the absence of modern industry was a critical source of wealth, even though pre-industrial outputs were fairly low.
 The advent of tools such as mechanization, mass-produced fertilizer, scientific plant breeding and other farming techniques enabled the average farmer to increase his yield, therefore enabling him to feed more people.
 Aiding in not only population growth, but also the specialization and division of labor needed to form a complex industrial society.
-Therefore, the expansion and industrialization of agriculture, allowed for the evolution of an agrarian society where wealth came from agriculture to a complex society where manufacturing and industry become sources of wealth, and created a system that could support a division of labor, a political hierarchy and new institutions.
+Therefore, the expansion and industrialization of agriculture allowed for the evolution of an agrarian society, where wealth came from agriculture, to a complex society, where manufacturing and industry become sources of wealth, and created a system that could support a division of labor, a political hierarchy and new institutions.